-EVIDENCE OF SUPERVISORY BODY SCRUTINY

-The authoriser should indicate why they concur with the conclusions of the Assessors' reports and demonstrate overall scrutiny of the process:

-IF THERE APPEARS TO BE AN UNAUTHORISED DEPRIVATION OF LIBERTY

-The best interests assessment report included a statement that it appeared to the assessor that this person is, or is likely to be, subject to an unauthorised deprivation of liberty.

-The authoriser should now consider whether an Adult Safeguarding referral should be made, if not already made by the Best Interest Assessor and whether an application to the High Court or Court of Protection should be made.

-Signed (on behalf of the Supervisory Body) Signature
+EVIDENCE OF SUPERVISORY BODY SCF RUTINY The authoriser should indicate why they concur with a demonstrate overall scrutiny of the process: the Assessors' reports and IF THERE APPEARS TO BE AN UNAUTHO ORISED DEPR IVATION OF LIBERTY The best interests assessment report include assessor that this person is, or is likely to be, liberty.
+The authoriser should now consider whether an Adult Samade by the Best Interest Assessor and whether an applicate be made. subject to an ur nauthorised deprivation of should be made, if not already Signed (on behalf of the Supervisory Body) Signature Print Name Date

-Print Name

-Date